Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 %---------------------------------------------------------------------

 ```
-and the output (listing the last 10 values) are given by
+OUTPUT (console and listing the last 10 values):

 ```
    1.910000000000000   1.112053549290536  32.184632586687187